15 Ways To Make Life Simple Again

 As an integrative nutrition health coach and kitchen coach, I am often struck by the idea that how we show up at the table is often a reflection of how we show up in our lives.

-It can’t be fixed with all the gallons of oil in the world, just as all the green juice in the world won’t make you healthy if you don’t work on other parts of your life and continue to eat junk, literally and figuratively.
+It can’t be fixed with all the gallons of oil in the world, just as all the green juice won’t make you healthy if you don’t work on other parts of your life and continue to eat junk, literally and figuratively.

 How to make life simple and focus on what really matters